syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/Excel-Like-Filtering-Sorting.md

 ---
 layout: post
-title: Excel-Like Filtering and Sorting in UWP Pivot Client control | Syncfusion
+title: Excel-Like Filtering and Sorting in UWP Pivot Client control | Syncfusion®
-description: Learn here all about Excel-Like Filtering and Sorting support in Syncfusion UWP Pivot Client (SfPivotClient) control and more.
+description: Learn here all about Excel-Like Filtering and Sorting support in Syncfusion® UWP Pivot Client (SfPivotClient) control and more.
 platform: UWP
 control: SfPivotClient
 documentation: ug